HazyResearch/deepdive/doc/example-spouse.md

 spouse_label_resolved(p1_id, p2_id, SUM(vote)) :- spouse_label(p1_id, p2_id, vote, rule_id).
 ```

-Then, we simply threshold, and add these labels to our decision variable table `has_spouse` (see next section for details here):
+Then, we simply threshold and add these labels to our decision variable table `has_spouse` (see next section for details here):

 ```ddlog
 has_spouse(p1_id, p2_id) = if l > 0 then TRUE